 Art Cisneros is a Chumash Elder and firekeeper.
 The Chumash People are the original native peoples of the central California Coast.
 Art holds the sacred space for their annual Tomol crossing to Limu on the Channel Islands.

 Joseph has been on the faculty at Pacifica since 1996 and has taught across several programs focusing on studies in Archetypal Psychology, Research, and Depth Psychotherapy.
 He chaired the Depth Psychology Program for four years and the Depth Psychotherapy Program for its first three years.

-Suzanne holds two MAs in Jungian and Archetypal Studies and in Engaged Humanities from Pacifica, as well as degrees in Law and Arts from UNSW, Sydney.
-She serves on the board of Pacifica's Alumni Association and chairs the Alumni Services Committee.
-Suzanne is passionate about envisioning and fostering new and meaningful possibilities for extending depth and archetypal theories and practices into the world.
+Suzanne holds two Masters degrees in Jungian and Archetypal Studies and in Engaged Humanities from Pacifica, as well as degrees in Law and Arts from UNSW, Sydney.
+She earned her PhD on a depth psychological approach to vocation from La Trobe University, Australia.
+A former lawyer, Suzanne is passionate about envisioning and fostering new and meaningful possibilities for extending depth and archetypal theories and practices into the world.

 Erik Davis (www.techgnosis.com) is an author, award-winning journalist, and scholar based in San Francisco.
 His wide-ranging work focuses on the intersection of alternative religion, media, and the popular imagination.
 He is the author, most recently, of High Weirdness: Drugs, Esoterica, and Visionary Experience in the Seventies (MIT Press/Strange Attractor).
 He also wrote Nomad Codes: Adventures in Modern Esoterica (2010), The Visionary State: A Journey through California’s Spiritual Landscape (2006), a critical volume on Led Zeppelin (2005), and the celebrated cult classic TechGnosis: Myth, Magic, and Mysticism in the Age of Information (1998).